Navid-Ishaq/az-500-security-labs-deepdive/01-creating-azure-resource-locks/01-real-world-scenario.md

 # 🔹 Point 1 of 9: Securing Azure Resources with Locks — A Smart Move for Stability

-## 🎓 Today Lab: Creating Azure Resource Locks

 ---

-# 🔐 **Main Title: “Lock It Down Before It Goes Down!” — How Resource Locks Saved the Day at BrightOps Solutions**
+# 🔐 **“Lock It Down Before It Goes Down!” — How Resource Locks Saved the Day at BrightOps Solutions**

 Welcome to a day in the life of a bustling IT team at **BrightOps Solutions**, a growing tech consultancy firm that’s juggling multiple client environments in the cloud.
 Meet **Ayesha**, a cloud administrator from Nairobi, and **Jordan**, a junior DevOps engineer from Toronto.
 Together, they’re about to learn why **resource locks in Azure** aren’t just good practice — they’re essential for business continuity.